 The works do not have any deeper conceptual meaning than their immediate aesthetic impact, though, for Vicki, looking back at her work over the years evokes an intimate shared experience of making work as a couple.
 Since 1987, every photo was made in collaboration with her husband Antonio: Vicki as the creator and Antonio as the technician.

-In the mid 80s, Vicki did an internship and later worked as an assistant for several years with internationally acclaimed performance artist Joan Jonas.
+In 1981, Vicki did an internship and later worked as an assistant for several years with internationally acclaimed performance artist Joan Jonas.
 Through Jonas, she was introduced to many artists including Richard Serra, for whom she worked as a personal assistant throughout the 80s.
 Vicki’s work evolved during this time, and in the late 80s and early 90s, she began to use 4ft and eventually 8ft fluorescent lamps to make light paintings and has continued to use this medium along with a variety of hand held fluorescent lamps for her light graffiti works.

 In November 2018 Vicki and Antonio relocated permanently to Cape Breton Island, Nova Scotia, Canada.
 They have been making art and memories together there since 1988.
-Nova Scotia continues to be Vicki’s favorite location to create her light painting photographs.
+Nova Scotia continues to be Vicki’s favorite location to create her light painting landscape photographs.

 2018 Lumen Lineation, SL Gallery https://www.sl.gallery/artists NYC, September 7-October 19